 I was removed from my mother’s body in 1986, with a glorified grilling apparatus, about a month after her appendix.
 I’ve been told this explains a lot, but no one will tell me what that means.
-Two younger brothers came out some time afterwards; I grew up playing roller-hockey and boardgames with the brothers, but never really bonded with the appendix.
+Two younger brothers came out some time after; I grew up playing roller-hockey and boardgames with the brothers, but never really bonded with the appendix.

 My young life was spent in Mississippi, where I developed a taste for forests, fishing-holes, and animals: I begged for dogs, collected cold-blooded pets when allowed, and attempted to ride sheep (harder than it may seem).
 I had occasional, awkward-family-reunion meetings with God through my life, but it wasn’t until I was twenty that he wrestled me to the ground and made me get to know him.